Pulp CLI Architecture¶

 # see bug-tracker/12345678

-return lookup_my_content_legacy(href)
+return lookup_my_content_legacy(self.pulp_href)

-return super().show(href)
+return super().show()

 # In pulp_cli_my_plugin